iamtrask/abcGPT/README.md

 ![val loss across alpha, per corpus](assets/val_loss_vs_alpha.png)

-Shakespeare val loss is highest at α=0 and lowest near α=1.
+Shakespeare val loss is highest near α=0 and lowest near α=1.
 TinyStories val loss does exactly the mirror.
-One set of weights, around 10.7M params, trained on tinyshakespeare plus a 1.5MB slice of TinyStories.
-The slider really does just route which neurons get to talk.
+The slider really does route which neurons get to talk.

 ## run it